ASIC/FPGA design and implementation

 Oct 2011: received the Best Paper Award at IEEE ICCD 2011 in Amherst, Massachusetts

-Jun 2009: got invited to submit a paper to the Sepecial Session on Networks on Chip of the IEEE TCAD journal, after presented at IEEE NOCS 2009 in San Diego
+Jun 2009: got invited to submit a paper to the Sepecial Session on NoCs in IEEE TCAD journal, after presented at IEEE NOCS 2009 in San Diego

 Juy 2007: joined the VCL research lab directed by Prof. Bevan Baas